Manhattan bike path terrorist Sayfullo Saipov spared the death penalty

 “He committed a terrible tragedy,” Saipov’s father, Habibulloh Saipov, testified through an interpreter on Feb.
 23. “He caused death for eight people and injuries for many more, and he ruined their lives.”

-Saipov’s defense contended that he didn’t carry out the horrific attack in a bid to join ISIS — as the government argued — but in a deluded quest for martyrdom.
+Saipov’s defense contended that he didn’t carry out the horrific attack in a bid to join the Islamic State terror group — as the government argued — but in a deluded quest for martyrdom.

 Saipov’s attorney David Patton argued that it was unrealistic to surmise that ISIS leaders contacted “an Uber driver in Paterson, N.J.” to carry out a terror attack or even knew of Saipov’s existence, even if his client believed differently.